 (9) a person appointed by the Board of the Faculty of History.

-9.1.
+7.1.
 The fund derived from the bequest of the residue of the estate of Lady Chambers shall continue to be invested and the net income used for the maintenance of studentships in English Literature known as the E.K.
-Chambers Studentships, which shall be tenable either concurrently or alternately as funds may permit at Corpus Christi College and Somerville College by persons of good classical attainments who have graduated from a university in the British Isles with an honours degree in a subject other than ('single honours') English.
+Chambers Studentships, which shall be tenable either concurrently or alternately as funds may permit at Corpus Christi College and Somerville College by persons of good classical attainments who have graduated from a university in the British Isles with an honours degree in any subject.

 (1) the Vice-Chancellor;

 (2) the Regius Professor of Greek;

 (6) a person nominated by the Governing Body of Corpus Christi College;